Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 Why is my English ivy dropping leaves like crazy?

+The most common causes are low humidity (especially in winter), temperature fluctuations near heating vents or drafty doors, overwatering that stresses the roots, and a recent location change.
 Start by checking humidity levels and moving the plant away from any heat sources.

 How often should I water English ivy?